Close Menu

 During the hearing, you will answer questions from the judge.
 You will also answer questions from your attorney.
 If you have one.
 Additionally, it is possible that a medical expert could ask you some questions.
 The medical expert cannot make you perform tests or examine you.
 However, the doctor can ask you questions about your symptoms and your treatment.

-Likewise, you may need to answer questions from a vocational expert about your past work experience.
+Likewise, you may need to answer questions from a vocational expert (VE) about your past work experience.
 However, most of the time the VE will only ask questions to clarify what you actually did at work on your past jobs.
 For example, the VE may ask about how many pounds you lifted during a normal work day.
 Likewise, the VE may ask how many hours you had to stand or sit.
 Be prepared to answer these types of questions.

 WILL THERE BE QUESTIONS FROM THE MEDICAL EXPERT?

-The medical expert and vocational expert are called as witnesses by the judge.
+The medical expert and VE are called as witnesses by the judge.
 They are paid by the SSA.
 However, they are supposed to offer objective testimony.
 That means, their testimony should be about your medical condition or your work experience.
 Also, their testimony should not be swayed by either side of the case.

 The medical expert might ask you questions about the symptoms of your disability.
 You might be asked how often your symptoms occur.
 Likewise, you might have to testify about how severe your symptoms are.
 Also, the medical expert might ask you about operations or procedures you have had in the past.
 Most of the time, however, medical experts only answer questions presented by the judge or attorney.
-Learn more here about the role of the medical expert at your hearing.
+Learn about the role of the medical expert at your hearing.

 The VE can also answer questions about how workers normally perform jobs.
 For example, they might testify about how many pounds you need to lift to be a construction worker.
 Likewise, they can testify about skills you need to perform certain jobs.
-For more information about job experts, read Why Is There a Vocational Expert Coming To My Hearing?
+For information about job experts, review Why Is There a Vocational Expert Coming To My Hearing?

 WHAT QUESTIONS WILL THE JUDGE ASK AT MY DISABILITY HEARING?